Visit the Bookstore

 I’m a huge fan of Diana Wynne Jones (the queen of magical kingdoms), Neil Gaiman, Ursula Le Guin, and Eva Ibbotson.
 J.K Rowling, because Hogwarts is the ultimate magical world.
 Patricia Wrightson, because her work, in books like The Nargun and the Stars, shows an understanding of the importance of the land.
 And Kate Forsyth and Angela Slatter, because their writing is rich, contemporary, and inspiring.

 Are there more books planned in the series?

 Of course!
 I’m just warming up.
 Emerald Child explores earth magic and the power of the four elements – earth, water, air and fire.
 The Shaman’s Secret introduces the shaman and the spirit animals.
 The Sorrow of the Waters is a more emotional journey, with the spirits of the water grieving over the destruction of the land.
 Book 4, which I’ve just started writing, will be deeper still, as the children encounter wind spirits and shadow animals, and learn more about themselves and their magical world.
-Then there’ll be another four books, bringing the total series to eight.
+Then there’ll be one final book, bringing the total series to five.